 When you first start making soft plastic lures, it is important to make the distinction between commercial production equipment and home hobby equipment.

 Using commercial production equipment usually entails a massive injection molding machine and round multi-part molds.

 The latter usually consists of an old cookie sheet, a spoon, and your wife’s favorite pots and pans.

 For those of us that are not interested in mass-producing soft plastics, the equipment needed to make them is significantly less fancy.
 It typically includes a combination of the following equipment:

-Two-part Injection Mold: When this two-part handheld mold is connected it forms a complete molding cavity.
+When this two-part handheld mold is connected it forms a complete molding cavity.
 These pieces are connected by locking C-clamps.
-The injector squirts plastic into one end of the mold (see image below) until the cavity is full.
+The injector squirts plastic into one end of the mold until the cavity is full.
 When the lure has had a sufficient amount of time to cool, disconnect the pieces and remove the lure.

-Production Pot: This is a portable device that is used on a tabletop for heating and pouring plastic into the mold.
-The production pot is a single unit that consists of an open bowl, internet heating coils, temperature controls, and of course a pouring spout.
+This is a portable device that is used on a tabletop for heating and pouring plastic into the mold.
+The production pot is a single unit that consists of an open bowl, internal heating coils, temperature controls, and of course a pouring spout.

 This is another portable burner that is used on the tabletop for heating pans and plastic.

 This device is a handheld piece of equipment used for adding detail to soft plastics.
 This gun consists of an open cavity running through it, ending at a small heated spout.
 The plastic is inserted into the gun and is heated at the tip when the trigger is pulled.